Blackheath, St Martin's church

 At Blackheath he created a low-roofed structure modelled after an Italian wayside chapel, inspired by Byzantine and Romanesque buildings he had seen on his travels in Europe.
 Townsend studied under William Nesfield, was a member of the Art Workers Guild (a professional body of Arts and Crafts Movement artists, designers, and architects), and an expert in Italian mosaics.

-At Blackheath he designed an oblong hall with a low, barrel-vaulted ceiling.
+Townsend designed an oblong hall with a low, barrel-vaulted ceiling.
 In accordance with Arts and Crafts ideals, local materials were used throughout.
 For example, the lectern and candleholders were made from local ironstone, smelted at the Royal Mint.
 The chancel walls and sanctuary arch are beautifully decorated alabaster, created by John Daymond and Son of London.

 Unlike many country churches, there are few memorials within St Martins.
 One wall tablet commemorates the life of Roberts-Austin, another to a local man, Walter Prescott, who worshipped here for 30 years before his death in 1926.